 You can use this method to super-compensate your glycogen stores(or your gas in the tank).
-Glycogen, the major reservoir of carbohydrate in the body, can store approximately 450-550 grams of glycogen within the muscle and liver for use during exercise.
+Glycogen, the major reservoir of carbohydrate in the Healthy Body, can store approximately 450-550 grams of glycogen within the muscle and liver for use during exercise.
 Can this then run out??
 The answer is YES!
 But the good news is we can top them up prior to activity AND be diligent to fuel them back up DURING as well.
-Consuming ~7-12g carbs/kg bodyweight (BW) for 2-3 days before the racehas been shown to fill up your energy tanks and keep exhaustion at bay!
+Consuming ~7-12g carbs/kg Healthy Bodyweight (BW) for 2-3 days before the racehas been shown to fill up your energy tanks and keep exhaustion at bay!
 For example, if you weigh 60kg, you would need ~600g carbs per day for the ~2 days prior to the race, WHILE tapering activity.
 This does not mean eating all of the bread and pasta you want!
 Its about increasing your fruits, starchy vegetables and yes some grains (white is FINE!) at about 1-2 servings of each for about 2 days.

 But Loader Beware…The MAIN Side effect of CARB LOADING: Some may find some gastrointestinal upset and a slight water-weight gain with the super-compensation and may just benefit from light taper while keeping their usual intake of adequate carbs in the days leading up to.
 BE SURE TO TRY IT IN TRAINING FIRST!